Jerry Springer: The Opera: UK Parliament

 EDM no 488 received 5 supporting signatories.
 EDM no 531 received 16 signatories.
 EDM no 1270 received 40 signatories.

 Awards and nominations

-The show won four awards at the 2004 Laurence Olivier Awards; Best New Musical, Best Sound Design, Best Actor in a Musical (David Bedella) and Best Performance in a Supporting Role in a Musical (the Chorus)."Oliviers:Kelly, Dench and Jerry honoured at Olivier Awards". officiallondontheatre, 23 February 2004.
-Retrieved 7 August 2011 It also won Best Musical at the 2004 Critics' Circle Theatre Awards, Best Musical at the 2003 Evening Standard Awards and the 2004 WhatsOnStage.com Theatregoers' Choice Awards Best New Musical and London Newcomer of the Year (Benjamin Lake).
+The show won four awards at the 2004 Laurence Olivier Awards; Best New Musical, Best Sound Design, Best Actor in a Musical (David Bedella) and Best Performance in a Supporting Role in a Musical (the Chorus).
+It also won Best Musical at the 2004 Critics' Circle Theatre Awards, Best Musical at the 2003 Evening Standard Awards and the 2004 WhatsOnStage.com Theatregoers' Choice Awards Best New Musical and London Newcomer of the Year (Benjamin Lake).
 The show won four awards at the 2003 Nowt2Do.Com Awards, Best Actor in a Musical (David Bedella) Best Actress in a Musical (Alison Jiear) Best London Show and Most Entertaining Show.

 In 2006, the show won Best Touring Production at the TMA Awards.

 It is the only show ever to win all four "Best Musical" awards.